COSC3020/dijkstra-s-algorithm-kkrweb/README.md

 Response: WIP

-First, before analysing the overall asymptotic complexity of the implementation, we can consider step by step what the functionality of the implementation is and build outward with reasoning / conclusions.
+First, before analyzing the overall asymptotic complexity of the implementation, we can consider step by step the functionality of the code and build outward with reasoning and conclusions.

-Consider the outermost layer of the implementation, being the prescence of three distinct functions within the file.
+The outermost layer of the implementation consists of three functions.

-These functions are titled...
+These functions are the main `dijkstra` function and two helper functions, `getNearNode` and `setNodeDistances`.

-The functionality of function A is to...
+The functionality of the main dijkstra function is to compute the shortest paths from a given start node to all other nodes in a weighted graph.

-The work associated with function A is
+First, it initializes the `shortestDistances` and `processedNodes` objects.
+The function then iteratively processes nodes by locating the nearest unprocessed node and updating its neighbors' distances.
+This repeats until all possible reachable nodes have been processed and considered.

+The work required for the function is due to the initialization loop, which runs in O(V) time, with V representing the number of nodes.
+The main while loop of course has additional work required, but this depends on the implementation and work of the helper functions, covered below.

-The functionality of helper function B is to...
+The functionality of helper function `getNearNode` is to find the nearest unprocessed node by scanning the `shortestDistances` object.
+The `shortestDistances` object initially assigns Infinity to all nodes except the start node which begins at 0.
+This Infinity represents that no paths have been discovered yet.

+As the algorithm progresses, nodes found to have confirmed shorter paths have their distances updated within the object and thus can be easily monitored / checked where applicable.

+This implementation involves iterating through all nodes to locate the node with the smallest distance, that has not been processed so far.
-The work associated with helper function B is
+The work associated with this `getNearNode` function is thus O(V) per call, as it performs a linear scan over all nodes in the worst case in each respective call of the helper.

-The functionality of helper function C is to...
+The functionality of helper function `setNodeDistances` is to update the distances of a node's neighbors by checking if a shorter path exists than the current recorded shortest path through the respective node.

+`setNodeDistances` iterates over all neighbors of the given node, computing new distances and updating them if they are shorter than previously recorded values.

-The work associated with helper function C is
+The required work of with this function is O(E) in total across all calls as each edge is processed at most once.
+E represents the number of edges.
+This reliance upon edge count for the respective runtime of the helper is evident as node count drives the outer loop, but the iterations of the inner loop depend on the connected edges, summing to E work due to this.

-Now that we have considered the functionality and necessary work of the three function components of the Dijkstra implementation, we can begin to solve for the overall asymptotic complexity of the implementation.
+Now that we have considered the functionality and necessary work of the three individual function components, we can determine the overall asymptotic complexity.

-First,

-...
+The main while loop runs once for each node, resulting in O(V) iterations.
+In each iteration, `getNearNode` is called, contributing O(V) work per call, and `setNodeDistances` processes edges in summed O(E) time.
+The dominant term asymptotically is thus the O(V) calls to `getNearNode`, each requiring their own O(V) work.

-Due to this, the overall big theta complexity of the implementation can be solved as
+Due to this, the overall big theta complexity of the implementation is $Θ(V^2)$.

 //